 An explicit NOT NULL constraint on domain-based column overrides domain settings.
 In this scenario, changing the domain to be nullable does not extend to a table column.

-Dropping the NOT NULL constraint from the column if its type is a domain that also has a NOT NULL constraint, has no observable effect until the NOT NULL constraint is dropped from the domain as well.
+The successful addition of the NOT NULL constraint is subject to a full data validation constraint, has no observable effect until the NOT NULL constraint is dropped from the domain as well.